Bentley's Bandstand: December 2018

 Graham Parker, Cloud Symbols.
 From the rock & roll Class of '76, Graham Parker came roaring out of the starting gate in London with a head full of anger and a heart full of expression.
 Of all those in that class, it seemed like Parker had the most immediate indelible explosion of energy in his music and would not take no for an answer.
 Backed by the irresistible band the Rumour and a blasting horn section, this was music for those still in mourning for Stax Records.
 From songs like "Heat Treatment" and "Howlin' Wind," Graham Parker had the syncopated beat and high-kicking sass completely knocked and rocked.
 Flash forward forty-plus years and the singer-songwriter is still in his element.
 The rhythms may have slowed down a notch, and there isn't as much inner venom in the songs, but the voice is all the way there and the original feeling of urgency and insight stays sewn deep into Parker's pocket.
 His blue-eyed soul, always all his own, proves a love of music that hasn't given way to anything else.
 There's even a Rumour in the band: the one and only guitarist Martin Belmont, along with a full horn section.
 Whether it's dance-floor anthems or gut-tugging ballads, Graham Parker still knows how to sing a song so it stays sung.
 Count him in.

 Dennis Quaid & the Sharks, Out of the Box.
-Let's face it: it takes nerve for a movie star to record an album.
+Lets face it: it takes nerve for a movie star to record an album.
 Immediately, there are suspicions about someone crossing over from the big screen to the record store of being authentic.
 Dennis Quaid sounds like he was born to do it, though.
 He's Houston-fried from the git-go, which means he comes by his roots naturally, and likely envisioned the bandstand to be his original path to glory from a very young age.
 Add to that he writes most of his own songs, which means this album is no busman's holiday.
 Songwriting ain't for sissies, that's for sure.
 Not to mention Quaid covers two Doors songs, and one each by Larry Williams and Van Morrison.
 Putting yourself up to comparisons like that means you can't flinch in the clinch.
 Still, in the end it's always about the final results and there is no other way to say it except that Dennis Quaid rocks.
 Hard.
 Aided by co-producer Jamie James, leader of former L.A. kingpins the Kingbees, the stripped-down sound of the songs themselves ensures there is no sleight-of-hand Hollywood shenanigans going on.
 Quaid has been singing and playing music his entire life, and as frontman with the Sharks for the past 18 years.
 That's reality.
 And this is their debut album, so he's no short-term rock dabbler.
 There is no doubt he'd be doing this even if he'd never taken that California trip, likely in some low-down dive on the edge of the Heights in Houston.
 Whether anyone was listening or not.
 That's the secret of rock & roll: once it takes hold it never let's go.
 Listen up now.

 Jon Scott, Tom Petty and Me.
 In American rock & roll history, there really aren't that many artists who form a band and work all the way to the top and stay there for over 40 years.
 And there's even less that keep getting better and better as time goes on.
 Tom Petty and the Heartbreakers are in that very exclusive club, and when it ended with Petty's death in 2017, no one has come close to taking over the spot.
 Record industry whiz Jon Scott had a lot to do with Petty's first popularity, and this unique look at how it all happened should thrill those in and outside the music business.
 It shows how one person--in this case ABC Records radio promotion executive Scott--found a band that almost everyone else had overlooked and committed himself to changing that.
 Never taking no for an answer.
 Given six weeks to do so, Scott came through with such force that almost single-handedly he launched Tom Petty on the path to musical infamy.
 That was 1977, and all the years after that Jon Scott stayed close to the artist.
 His memory of those experiences is an education in how serendipity succeeds.
 If the good and not-so-good times of the record industry ever intrigued, this is the right place to start for how it works and, sadly, sometimes doesn't work.
 Even better, it's a heart-warming study of a rock & roll star who lived up to the image of all those whose lives he so deeply touched.
 A win-win.